Immigration to Europe: Immigrants in the Nordic countries in 2000–2020

 The Nordic countries have differed in their approach to immigration.
 While Norway and Sweden used to have generous immigration policies, Denmark and Finland had more restricted immigration.
 Although both Denmark and Finland have experienced a significant increase in their immigrant populations between 2000 and 2020 (6.8% points in Denmark and 5.0% in Finland), Norway (11.9%) and Sweden (11.0%) have seen far greater relative increases.

 The table below shows the percentage of the total population in the Nordic countries that are either (1) immigrants or (2) children of two immigrant parents:

 Denmark

 For decades, Danish immigration and integration policy were built upon the assumption that with the right kind of help, immigrants and their descendants will eventually tend to the same levels of education and employment as Danes.
-This assumption was proven by a 2019 study by the Danish Immigration Service and the Ministry of Education, while the second generation non-Western immigrants do better than the first generation, the third generation of immigrants with non-Western background do even better education and employment wise than the second generation.
+This assumption was doubted by a 2018 study by the Danish Immigration Service and the Ministry of Education.
+There are only small differences between children of descendants, descendants and immigrants (arrived in Denmark as 0-12 year olds) of non-Western origin in terms of labor market attachment and education.
 One of the reasons was that second-generation immigrants from non-Western countries marry someone from their country of origin and so Danish is not spoken at home which disadvantages children in school.
 Thereby the process of integration has to start from the beginning for each generation.